 - 300 g ladyfingers (30 – 35)

-- In a rectangular container pour two cups of water and add the limoncello liqueur.
+- Prepare the syrup: In a rectangular container pour two cups of water and add the limoncello liqueur.
 The amount of limoncello to add depends on your tastes.
 Pineapple juice can also be used.

 - Assemble the nectarine tiramisu: Quickly dip the ladyfingers in the limoncello sauce, As you do, place them in a rectangular baking dish (approx. 26 x 16 cm).
 Enough to cover the bottom without gaps.

 - Proceed with a layer of mascarpone cream, a layer of cooked nectarines and cover with another layer of dipped ladyfingers.

 - Proceed in layers until all the ingredients are used up, finishing with a layer of cream.

 - Carefully wash the 300 g of nectarines, cut them into thin slices and arrange them on the tiramisu.
 Decorate with mint leaves.

 - Brush the surface with the peach jam or jello.
 The peach slices will turn out shiny and will not lose color.